openmc-dev/openmc/docs/source/usersguide/input.rst

     .. note:: The ``scattering`` attribute/sub-element is not used in the multi-group :ref:`energy_mode`.

+    An optional attribute/sub-element for uranium is ``enrichment``.
+This attribute lets the user set the weight-percent enrichment of U-235 in uranium.
+The weight-percent of U-234 is computed as 0.008 times the weight percent of U-235 with U-238 comprising the balance.
+Valid values for enrichment range between 0 and 1/1.008.

+    *Default*: None

   :sab:
     Associates an S(a,b) table with the material.
 This element has one